olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Omniperf
 --------

-OLCF provides installations of AMD's `Omniperf <https://github.com/AMDResearch/omniperf>`_ profiling tools on Frontier.
+OLCF provides installations of AMD's `Omniperf <https://github.com/AMDResearch/omniperf>`_ (rebranded to ROCm Compute Profiler) profiling tools on Frontier.
-AMD provides documentation on the usage of Omniperf at `<https://amdresearch.github.io/omniperf/>`_.
+AMD provides documentation on the usage of Omniperf at `<https://rocm.docs.amd.com/projects/rocprofiler-compute/en/latest/>`_.
 This section details the installation and common pitfalls of the ``omniperf`` module on Frontier.

 The ``omniperf`` module relies on two other modules -- a ``rocm`` module and optionally a ``cray-python`` module.